gkorland/jni-rust/README.md

 # jni-rust

 Java JNI example using Rust.
+(Based on https://github.com/jni-rs/jni-rs)

 This is an example project for developing a library with JNI extension based on Rust code.